Tim Chaffey, AiG–US, discusses the Lord’s command to forgive others and explains why forgiving others is so important.

-For if you forgive men their trespasses, your heavenly Father will also forgive you.
-But if you do not forgive men their trespasses, neither will your Father forgive your trespasses.
-(Matthew 6:14)
+For if you forgive others their trespasses, your heavenly Father will also forgive you, but if you do not forgive others their trespasses, neither will your Father forgive your trespasses.
+(Matthew 6:14–15)

 Today’s big question: do I have to forgive others?

 In this series, we have been examining certain instructions in Scripture that are often overlooked by Christians.
 Although frequently neglected, the words of this verse are straightforward.
 Immediately after giving his disciples an example of how to pray, Jesus told them how important it is to forgive others.
 If we refuse to forgive others, then we will not be forgiven.
 Failure to obey this requirement brings severe consequences.

 Forgiving others is contrary to our sinful flesh, which tempts us to focus on ourselves.
 Our society promotes the lie that we need to love ourselves and look out for number one.
 It is so easy and natural (in a sin-cursed world) to fall into the trap of self-centeredness.

 Christians are not immune to failure in this area.
 Rather than having a heart of forgiveness, believers often complain about and insult those who have slighted them.
 Instead of making things right, we make situations worse by failing to forgive.

 There was a time when a fellow believer and close friend did something that led to a great deal of difficulty for my family and me.
 For a while I harbored bitterness toward him and did not forgive him for what he had done.
 Then, for several nights in succession, I continued to wake up in the middle of the night, and all I could think about was praying for him.
 So that’s what I did.
 I started praying for him, and within a few days, all of that bitterness dissipated.
 God taught me an important lesson about forgiveness: It is very hard to hold a grudge against someone you are praying for.